k98kurz/sqloquent/dox.md

 ##### `get_cache_key() -> str:`

+Returns the cache key for this relation.

 ##### `create_property() -> property:`

 Creates a property that can be used to set relation properties on models.
+Sets the relevant post-init hook to set up the relation on newly created models.
+Setting the secondary property on the instance will raise a TypeError if the precondition check fails.

 ### `Column`

-Column(name: 'str', datatype: 'str', table: 'TableProtocol', is_nullable: 'bool' = True, new_name: 'str' = None)
+Column class for creating migrations.

 #### Annotations